grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 Apart from the constructor invocations, the composition root may also contain, e.g., registrations of observers (see registration approach to passing recipients) if such observers are already known at this point.
 It is also responsible for disposing of all objects it created that require explicit disposal after the application finishes running.
 This is because it creates them and thus it is the only place in the code that can safely determine when they are not needed.

-The composition root above looks quite small, but you can imagine it grows a lot in bigger applications.
+The composition root above looks quite small, but you can imagine it growing a lot in bigger applications.
 There are techniques of refactoring the composition root to make it more readable and cleaner -- we will explore such techniques in further chapters.

 ### Factories